CSOgroup/CALDER/README.md

 Please contact yliueagle@googlemail.com for any questions about installation.

-## install it from source automaticly:
+## install CALDER and dependencies automaticly:

 `install.packages("remotes")`